yugn/yadupe/README.md

   -h, --help            show this help message and exit -d, --deduplicate     Scan and remove mode.
 Duplicates will be moved into
                         given directory.
-  -u, --unique          Scan and remove mode.
+  -u, --unique          Scan and move mode.
 Unique files will be moved into
                         given directory.
   -p, --purge           Remove empty subdirs after duplicates or uniques move.
   -r PATH, --result PATH